MegaExE/Sunlight_Sensor/index.md

 Recived the Raspberry Pi 3 on September 21, 2017

-Used the program called fritzing to add my name to the PCB board Sent an email attched with the gerber files to vlad/kelly to request for the PCB board.
+Used the program called fritzing to add my name to the PCB board Sent an email attched with the gerber files to vlad/kelly to request for the PCB board

 ### Week 1 September 11,2017